QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 where the "Hdr" that precedes the MAC SDU fragment is the subheader according to `3GPP TS 38.321`_.

-After the fragmentation procedure, the RLC header, handled by ``LteRlcHeader`` data structure, is set up.
+After the fragmentation procedure, the RLC header, handled by ``NrRlcHeader`` data structure, is set up.
 The sequence number is set and kept track via the local property ``m_sequenceNumber``.
 Moreover, the framing information is set to declare if the last byte of the segment corresponds or not to the end of a RLC SDU.
 Finally, a ``RlcTag`` byte tag is added and linked to the RLC header, which saves the current simulation time.